jacoblapworth/akahu-sdk-swift/README.md

 `isGrouped`: (Boolean, Optional) If this button is part of a parent button group.
 Set to false by default

-`includeCaret`: (Boolean, Optional) Set to true if you want to style the button with a caret(i.e - a dropdown).
-Set to false by default

 `onClick`: (Function, Required) Bind a function to fire when the button is clicked

-`text`: (String, Required) Sets the button text

 `variant`: (String, Optional) Determines what the purpose of this button is. `default`, `primary`, or `create`.
 Defaults to `default`